Evidence Level

 Beta-1,3 glucans are a class of glucose polysaccharides found in the cell walls of yeast (Saccharomyces cerevisiae), oats, barley, and many medicinal mushrooms.
 The immune-relevant beta-1,3/1,6 glucans (notably from yeast cell wall) are recognized by pattern-recognition receptors such as Dectin-1 and complement receptor 3 on innate immune cells, modulating neutrophil, macrophage, and natural killer cell activity.
 Randomized controlled trials of yeast beta-1,3/1,6 glucans have shown reductions in upper respiratory tract infection symptoms in adults and children, with the strongest signals appearing in stressed or high-exposure populations such as marathon runners and children in daycare.
 This page covers the generic ingredient class; branded products (Wellmune®, Betavia™) have separate dedicated pages.

-Active Compound Beta-1,3 and beta-1,3/1,6 glucan polysaccharides — sourced primarily from yeast cell wall (Saccharomyces cerevisiae), with cereal beta-glucans (oat, barley) sharing some structural and metabolic features; standardization typically by purity (% beta-glucan) and particle size
+Active Compound Beta-1,3 and beta-1,3/1,6 glucan polysaccharides from yeast cell wall (Saccharomyces cerevisiae); cereal beta-glucans (oat, barley) related; standardized by % beta-glucan and particle size.

 Benefits